-Give a MADA (F-10112) to each person applying for Medicaid Disability.
+Give a MADA Medicaid Disability Application form, F-10112 to each person applying for Medicaid Disability.
 The MADA must be completed by the Medicaid applicant or his or her representative.

 The applicant must send the following to the local/county/tribal human or social service agency: